Skip to content

 - FILE

 You can skip the Buf checker's built-in rules and categories entirely by omitting them and listing categories or rules provided by Buf plugins instead.
-If any configured Buf plugins have rules where default is set to true, those rules are automatically checked if none of the plugin's rules or categories are listed in the breaking sections of buf.yaml.
+If any configured Buf plugins have rules where default is true, those rules are automatically checked if the breaking sections of buf.yaml don't list any of the plugin's rules or categories.

 Below is an example of each buf breaking configuration option.
 For more information on specific options and Buf's rules and categories, see the buf.yaml reference and the rules and categories page.